nylander/translate_fasta_headers/README.md

 in the fasta headers of your file.
 What to do?

 Use `translate_fasta_headers.pl` on your fasta file to create short labels and a translation table.
-Run your program X, and then back translate your fasta headers running `translate_fasta_headers.pl` again!
+Run your program X, and then back-translate your fasta headers by running `translate_fasta_headers.pl` again!

 And if you created a tree with the short labels, try to back-translate using `replace_taxon_labels_in_newick.pl`!

+If you only wish to transform your long fasta headers to short, without keeping the information about how they where translated, the quick solution might be to use `awk`:

+    awk '/>/{$0=">Seq_"++n}1' long.fas

+But, if you want to be able to back-translate, read on!

 ## DESCRIPTION